farshidafshar/SydneyRiskMap/README.md

 # SydneyRiskMap
-In this I have stored my codes in developing risk map for Sydney crash prediction model via ERT and OrderedForest models
+In this repo.
+I have stored my codes in developing risk map for Sydney crash prediction model via ERT and OrderedForest models
 ## What is in there!?
 There are three jupyter notebooks and one .py file which is a Streamlit app to play around with inputs.